Inside Information and Trading of Company Stock

 B. Blackout Periods/Trading Windows

-Designated Insiders are prohibited from trading in Company Securities during blackout periods: (a) the Company's regularly scheduled quarterly blackout period commencing before the market opens on the 15th of the last month of the calendar quarter and ending one business day after the Company's "earnings release" is issued to the public relating to the Company's financial information for the concluded fiscal quarter and (b) special blackout periods instituted by the Company on a discretionary basis when news of pending material events or other material non-public information regarding the Company that is anticipated to be disclosed has not yet been publicly disclosed.
+Designated Insiders are prohibited from trading in Company Securities during blackout periods: (a) the Company's regularly scheduled quarterly blackout period commencing before the market opens on the 15th of the last month of the calendar quarter and ending one business day after the Company's "earnings release" is issued to the public relating to the Company's financial information for the concluded fiscal quarter and (b) special blackout periods instituted by the Company on a discretionary basis when news of pending material events or other material non-public information regarding the Company that is anticipated to be disclosed has not yet been publicly disclosed, or stock repurchases are being made by the Company pursuant to its stock repurchase program.
 Subject to pre-clearance as provided in Section IX.C below, Designated Insiders are generally permitted to trade when no blackout period is in effect; provided, however, that even during an open trading window, a Designated Insider who is aware of material non-public information may not trade in Company Securities until the information has been made publicly available as described above, or is no longer material.

 Designated Insiders (including family members and other members of their respective households) must obtain prior clearance from a Compliance Officer before buying, selling or engaging in any transaction in Company Securities (except as described in Section IX.E below), including any exercise of stock options.
 A Compliance Officer will evaluate each proposed transaction to determine if it raises insider trading concerns or other concerns under the federal or state securities laws and regulations.
 Any advice will relate solely to legal considerations and not the merits of the investment decision.
 Clearance of a transaction will be valid only for a 48-hour period.
 If the transaction order is not placed within that 48-hour period, clearance of the transaction must be re-requested from a Compliance Officer.